izaqtor-ctrl/sq-Ethical7-screener/TERMS_OF_SERVICE.md

 ## 9. Third-Party Data and Links

 The App relies on third-party data providers (including Yahoo Finance).
 We are not responsible for the content, accuracy, or availability of third-party services.
-References to third-party screening platforms (Zoya, Musaffa, Islamicly, Wahed, SP Funds) are for informational context only and do not imply affiliation or endorsement.
+References to AAOIFI, FTSE Yasaar, and S&P Shariah are for methodology attribution only and do not imply affiliation with or endorsement by those organizations.

 ---